 Quieter than Cayo Guillermo, Cayo Coco is on the same road, but lesser known.
 Spacious launch sites open up in this Jardines del Rey archipelago (translated as ‘Gardens of the King’), which offers consistent NE winds at 18-20 knots.
 Launch from Playa el Paso.
 Just 10km from Cayo Coco International Airport, this is worth a test-run.

-Cayo Santa Marina
+5. Cayo Santa Maria

 The other way, heading west of Cayo Guillermo and Cayo Coco lies Cayo Santa Marina – a separate island nestled within the same archipelago.
 In the province of Villa Clara, this spot is accessible only by a 70km bridge across the lagoon!
 It is surrounded by awesome mangroves, that becomes an obstacle playground for kiterboarders.
 The water depth is super shallow here, but it makes for a change of scenery if you are open to investigate!

-La Habana Ciudad
+6. La Habana Ciudad (Havana city)

-A bit of a wildcard option, but let’s say you’re in Havana and don’t have the time or access to tour Cuba for the best launch spots.
+A bit of a wildcard option, but let’s say you’re in Havana city and don’t have the time or access to tour Cuba for the best launch spots.
 What other choices are there?
 Well, for the fearless and experienced kiters only, located close to the city of Havana lies a tricky entry point into the water, called Malecon.
-Alternatively, you can pay a daily fee to access Club Havana for access to this small beach and launch on a really tricky jetty closing, with 200m of channel to exit.
+Alternatively, you can pay a daily fee to access Club Habana for access to this small beach and launch on a really tricky jetty closing, with 200m of channel to exit.
 Not the best but it’s something for the desperate and committed!

 Cuba is a holiday mecca, so there’s a tonne of stuff to keep you occupied while the wind ain’t blowing.

 Anything from deep sea fishing and SUP, to town and city visits.
 Ride around in a Fotingo (old car), hire scooters, drink rum, eat fish and dance salsa.